Quantum enhancement to information acquisition speed: Genuine -way signaling

 which is satisfied by any $k$-way-signalling behavior, for $k<N$.\\ To see that this is the case, notice that any $(N-1)$-way signalling behavior can be expressed as a convex sum of processes which leave out one location from the communication.
 If the $i$-th location is left out, then

-so the first negative term in B cancels at least one of the positive terms and leaves the maximum achievable value equal to $N-1$.
+so the first negative term in $B$ cancels at least one of the positive terms and leaves the maximum achievable value equal to $N-1$.
 The analogous reasoning holds for $k<N-1$.
-Thus, the violation of this inequality necessarily implies $N$-way signalling.\\ Note that our inequality represents the probability of successfully accomplishing a task involving information genuinely globally encoded in space.
+Thus, the violation of this inequality necessarily implies $N$-way signalling.
+Moreover, notice that even with \textit{no signalling} at all (i.e. $k=0$), Alice can saturate the bound by simply outputting 1.
+Therefore, the inequality has the particular feature that its bound can be reached without any signalling at all, but cannot be violated unless at least $N$-way-signalling is employed.\\ Note that our inequality represents the probability of successfully accomplishing a task involving information genuinely globally encoded in space.
 Namely, Alice is supposed to compute the function